Ontica/Empiria.OnePoint/README.md

 Empiria OnePoint services are packaged into the following software modules:

-1.  **Requests Management**
+1.  **EFiling**

-    Infrastructure to securely manage documents and forms fulfilled by people, business and organizations.
+    Infrastructure to securely manage procedure filings, documents and forms fulfilled by people, business and organizations.

 2.  **Knowledge Base Management**